 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-You may also find helpful information in our related articles on Penal Code 187 PC Murder; Penal Code 26100 PC Drive-By Shootings; Penal Code 246 PC Shooting at an Inhabited Dwelling or Occupied Car; Penal Code 203 PC Mayhem; Penal Code 206 PC Torture; Penal Code 240 PC Assault; Penal Code 245 PC Assault with a Deadly Weapon; Penal Code 192(a) Voluntary Manslaughter; California's Three Strikes Law; Penal Code 186.22 PC Criminal Street Gang Enhancement; California's "10-20-life 'Use and Gun and You're Done'" Law; California Legal Defenses; California's Self-Defense Laws; and California's Aiding a Suicide Law Penal Code 401 PC.
+You may also find helpful information in our related articles on Penal Code 187 PC Murder; Penal Code 26100 PC Drive-By Shootings; Penal Code 246 PC Shooting at an Inhabited Dwelling or Occupied Car; Penal Code 203 PC Mayhem; Penal Code 206 PC Torture; Penal Code 240 PC Assault; Penal Code 245 PC Assault with a Deadly Weapon; Penal Code 192(a) Voluntary Manslaughter; California's Three Strikes Law; Penal Code 186.22 PC Criminal Street Gang Enhancement; California's "10-20-life 'Use and Gun and You're Done'" Law; California Legal Defenses; California's Self-Defense Laws; California's Aiding a Suicide Law Penal Code 401 PC; and California's Solicitation of a Crime Law Penal Code 653f PC.

 In order to convict you of violating California's "attempted murder" laws, the prosecutor must prove the following two facts (otherwise known as "elements of the crime"):